franceZa/automate-scraping-service-facebook/README.md

 # Automating Facebook WebScraping service using Cloud Run
-Automate the process of getting the latest post from cafestorythailand by using Cloud Run. every day at 11pm Cloud Scheduler will send a HTTP POST request to Cloud Run, Cloud Run will start the automation by referencing the step in Dockerfile.
+Automate the process of getting the latest post from webpage by using Cloud Run. every day at 11pm Cloud Scheduler will send a HTTP POST request to Cloud Run, Cloud Run will start the automation by referencing the step in Dockerfile.
 The Dockerfile will create a docker container with:

 * Python 3.10 image